mlincett/astrocolibri-toolkit/README.md

 # astrocolibri-toolkit
-Quick and dirty wrapper around the Astro-COLIBRI wrapper
+Quick and dirty wrapper around the Astro-COLIBRI API